scirpt

 Newer car models have built-in tire pressure monitoring systems (TPSM) that alert drivers when their tires are underinflated.
 If you see this light, you need to check your tire pressure.
 If it is low, fill the tire to the manufacturer’s recommended pressure.

 How many miles should a tire get?
-A manufacturer’s warranty is a slight indication to how long tires are expected to last, in terms of miles.
+A manufacturer’s warranty is a slight indication of how long tires are expected to last, in terms of miles.
 The honest answer is, there is no way to tell how many miles you will be able to drive on a tire.

 Best Time to Replace Tires